StaticJsCMS/static-cms/README.md

 A CMS for static site generators.
 Give users a simple way to edit and add content to any site built with a static site generator.

 > **DISCLAIMER**: This package/repository is under heavy development and as such is very unstable at current.
-A stable release is targeted for the end of Novemeber and will be labeled `1.0.0`.
+A stable release is targeted for around the end of the year and will be labeled `1.0.0`.
 Documentation may not be completely accurate prior to the `1.0.0` release.
 >
 > An beta build for the stable release is available under the `@next` tack on npm.